You must have access to a Linux server with a standard user account that has sudo privileges.

 cd BoldBIEnterpriseEdition-Linux

-Execute the following command to deploy Bold BI on your Linux machine:
+Execute the following command to deploy Bold BI on your Linux machine based on the type of host URL you are using for deployment:

 sudo bash install-boldbi.sh -i {new} -u {user} -h {host URL} -s apache